Guidelines for industry emergency response plans

-- first line of direct supervision to field personnel (e.g. cleanup crews),
+- first line of direct supervision to field personnel (for example, cleanup crews)

-- response strategy, tactical decisions and Incident Action Plans are formulated, and
+- response strategy, tactical decisions and Incident Action Plans are formulated

-- if a "jurisdictional unfired command, then command is shared among other jurisdictions such as local, federal, provincial and 1st Nations, or if a "functional" unified command, then command is shared among responding functions such fire, police, ambulance, haz-mat.
+- if a 'jurisdictional' unfired command, then the command is shared among other jurisdictions such as local, federal, provincial and First Nations, or if a 'functional' unified command, then the command is shared among responding functions such fire, police, ambulance, Haz-Mat.

 A supporting Emergency Operations Centre should also be established whereby members of the Incident Management Team can seek additional information and support from the company, such as additional personnel, specialized analysis, technology, etc. A supporting EOC can be established in the company's regional office, Headquarters, or both.

 At the top of the hierarchy of is a Crises Management Team (also referred to in government as an Agency Executive).
-The Crises Management Team is comprised of the companies senior executive (e.g. Chief Executive Officer), senior Public Relations Officer, and senior Safety/Emergency manager.
-The purpose of the Crises Management team is to address and resolve issues that arise on site that can only be addressed at the political/management level.
+The Crises Management Team is comprised of the companies senior executive (for example, Chief Executive Officer), Senior Public Relations Officer, and senior Safety/Emergency manager.
+The purpose of the Crises Management team is to address and resolve issues that arise on site that can only be addressed at the political or management level.

 The purpose of this section is to ensure a safe and orderly emergency evacuation of each area or the entire plant.
 If required, the plan should also include procedures for the notification and evacuation of the surrounding community.
 The planning for communities is done as a joint effort with local government and industry.
 The following elements must be considered when developing evacuation plans:

-- providing dispersion estimates for worst and most likely gas/vapour releases to better define the affected areas,
+- providing dispersion estimates for worst and most likely gas or vapour releases to better define the affected areas

 Note that in British Columbia the ability to give mandatory evacuation orders is limited to the Fire Commissioner under Section 2 of the Fire Services Act.
 Evacuation plans should reflect this legislative authority.